-5.4.
-The Emeishan Plume: the dynamics of a Permo-Triassic block convergence
+5.4 The Emeishan Plume: the dynamics of a Permo-Triassic block convergence

 Southeast Asia is a composite landmass of Gondwana-derived continental blocks.
-Having been detached from the northeastern margin of Gondwana, thes progressively assembled and accreted to form a proto-Asian continental plate.
+Having been detached from the northeastern margin of Gondwana, they progressively assembled with each other and accreted to form a proto-Asia.
 A major part of this evolution took place from the Mid Paleozoic to the Early Mesozoic.
-Several episodes of rifting and northward drifting occurred, followed by subduction and subsequent narrowing and closure of different branches of the Paleotethyan Ocean (e.g., Sengör, 1979; Sengor, 1984; Metcalfe, 1996; Hutchison, 1989; Lepvrier et al., 1997; Metcalfe, 1999, 2002; Lepvrier et al., 2004, 2008).
+Several episodes of rifting and northward drifting occurred, followed by subduction and subsequent narrowing and closure of different branches of the Paleotethyan Ocean (e.g. Hutchison, 1989; Sengor, 1979; Sengor and Hsu, 1984; Metcalfe, 1986, 1999, 2002; Lepvrier et al., 1997, 2004, 2008).
 Without doubt, the closure of the Paleotethyan Ocean and the opening of the Mesotethyan Ocean provided the main dynamics for the convergence of the Sibumasu, Qamdo-Simao-Indochina and South China blocks.
 Against this background, we would also suggest that the Emeishan Plume contributed to the convergence of the Qamdo-Simao-Indochina and South China blocks.

-The Emeishan basalts, also known as the Emeishan large igneous province (ELIP), outcrop principally in the Chinese provinces of Sichuan, Yunnan and Guizhou, as well as the Song Da region of northern Vietnam.
+The Emeishan basalts, also known as the Emeishan large igneous province (ELIP), outcrop principally in the Chinese provinces of Sichuan, Yunnan and Guizhou and the Song Da region of northern Vietnam.
 The ELIP is composed mainly of flood basalts and mafic-ultramafic intrusions.
-The volcanic sequence ranges in thickness from several hundred meters in the east to nearly 5 km in the west (Chung and Jahn, 1995; Song et al., 2001; Xu et al., 2001; Xiao et al., 2004).
+The volcanic sequence ranges in thickness from several hundred meters in the east to nearly 5km in the west (Chung and Jahn, 1995; Song et al., 2001; Xu et al., 2001; Xiao et al., 2004).
 The lavas include picrites, tholeiites and basaltic andesites, all of which are believed to have formed from an upwelling mantle plume (Chung and Jahn, 1995; Xu et al., 2001; Zhou et al., 2006).
-Recent research has found that Late Permian A-type granite is related to the Emeishan Plume in the Panzhihua and Dali rifts in the Sichuan-Yunnan area (Shellnutt and Zhou, 2007; Shellnutt et al., 2009), similar to a study of the Song Da Rift (Pham et al., 2013).
-Permian flood basalts and associated mafic-ultramafic intrusions form a narrow (≤20 km), NW-trending belt > 350 km long in the Jinping-Song Da Rift.
+Recent research has found that Late Permian A-type granite is related to the Emeishan Plume in the Panzhihua and Dali rifts in the Sichuan-Yunnan area (Shellnutt et al., 2007, 2009), similar to a study of the Song Da rift (Pham et al., 2013).
+Permian flood basalts and associated mafic-ultramafic intrusions form a narrow (<20km), NW-trending belt >350km long in the Jinping-Song Da Rift.
 The belt is bounded by the Ailaoshan-Red River Fault Zone to the northeast and the Jinsha-Song Ma Suture to the southwest (Wang et al., 2007).
 South of this, there is no report of Emeishan basalts outcropping in the Kontum Massif, but a NW-SE striking normal shear zone has developed in the Ngoc Linh and Kannack complexes, which is composed of HT to UHT metamorphic rocks (Osanai et al., 2004; Lepvrier et al., 2008).
-Both the Ngoc Linh and the Kannak complexes are locally intruded by granitic rocks, with fine-grained gabbro enclaves; the igneous activity and HT to UHT metamorphism coincide with each other at 260 Ma to 250 Ma.
-An upwelling mantle plume would explain the formation of syntectonic magmatism and HT-UHT metamorphism (Osanai et al., 2001, 2004; Owada et al., 2007).
+Both the Ngoc Linh and the Kannak complexes are locally intruded by granitic rocks, with fine-grained gabbro enclaves; the igneous activity and HT to UHT metamorphism coincide with each other at 250Ma to 260Ma.
+An upwelling mantle plume would explain the formation of the syn-tectonic magmatism with the HT-UHT metamorphism (Osanai et al., 2001, 2004; Owada et al., 2007).
 The plume related to the Emeishan Plume thus appears to represent a particular tectonic feature at the western boundary of the South China Block.